kanr/vagrant-vechain/docs/README.md

-# NOTE: Still experimental, this is not secure and should not be used in production or the mainet
+# NOTE: Still experimental

-Vagrant is insecure by design and should not be used for hosting production workloads or running thor on the mainet.
+Vagrant is insecure by design and should not be used for hosting production workloads.
 This project is for testing changes, updates and scripts in the VeChain ecosystem.

 ![VeChain Community](assets/vechain-community-logo.png)